 So, if you want to get the most out of your tools (and outdoor space), check out these 5 ways to prepare your garden tools for spring, according to an expert.

 Also, these 7 plants will create more privacy in your backyard if you want to prevent prying eyes.
-Even if you don't have a backyard, here are 7 best plants to grow on a balcony
+Plus, here's when should you replace mulch — and why it's essential.

 1. Give your tools a ‘spring clean’

 Even your garden tools could use a good spring clean, that will make tasks easier and more pleasant.
 Start by brushing or wiping away any excess dirt, plant matter or debris or wipe off with a dry cloth.
 “It’s important to remove the soil and debris from tools in order to prevent rusting and maintain the efficiency,” says Chris Bonnett, gardener and founder of GardeningExpress.co.uk.
 “Getting into the habit of hosing down the tools or wiping them off with a damp rag after each use will make it easier to manage the maintenance process in the long term.”

 Once you’ve brushed off loose dirt, it’s recommended to soak each tool in warm, soapy water and give them a thorough wash with a sponge.
 If you have large tools, use a garden hose to spray away any dirt or debris, before leaving your tools to air dry.

 Always make sure tools are completely dry before storing them away to avoid rust and corrosion.
 “Wet gardening tools also create a favourable environment for mould and mildew to grow which is both unpleasant and unhealthy,” suggests Bonnett.
 "It’s essential to ensure all garden tools are wiped down with a dry cloth before being stored in order to extend their lifespan and keep them in good condition.”
 In fact, it’s wise to clean a tool after use to ensure any bacteria living on them doesn’t get transferred to other plants in your beautiful garden.